TERMS AND CONDITIONS OF SALE

 - The Buyer agrees to pay 50% of the order price upon placement of order and the balance when the goods have been delivered and installed unless otherwise agreed to by the Supplier in writing.

-a) Channel UC customer’s are to complete a Direct Debit Form before services are connected.
+a) All Metcom customer’s are to complete a Direct Debit Form before services are connected.

 2. The Supplier may, if at the request of the Customer, provide a quotation specifying: